LouisBay/manduin-apps/README.md

 # Mobile Development Project For Manduin Apps

 ## Design Prototype
-Before entering the code implementation process, we designed the UI of the application using the [Figma](https://www.figma.com/) which is prototyping tools application.
+Before entering the code implementation process, we designed the UI of the application using [Figma](https://www.figma.com/) which is a prototyping tools application.

 Here is the [link](https://www.figma.com/file/9bvFP0ZFZMHASRDQ6ACSko/mandu.in?node-id=143%3A1764) to our design prototype.